-Twelve years ago our farm converted a modest 8ft x 10ft garden shed into a self-serve farm store for the purpose of selling our pasture-raised eggs and meat products.
-To our amazement, since its launch this self-serve store model has sold nearly one and a half million in total sales.
-In 2014 we reached an all time high of over $300,000 in self-serve sales in a single year.
-Keep in mind we are not located on a busy road and we don’t spend money on advertising.
-How is this possible?
-In hindsight our strategy has been surprisingly simple.
+Fifteen years ago our farm converted a modest 8ft x 10ft garden shed into a self-serve farm store for the purpose of selling our pasture-raised eggs and meat products.
+To our amazement, since its launch, this self-serve store model has sold over two million in total sales.
+In Summer of 2018, we upgraded the store to a larger footprint and added a staff member full-time to run it as there's enough traffic to justify it.

 At Seven Sons we believe a food system of integrity must first begin with human integrity.
 C.S.
 Lewis once said: “Integrity is doing the right thing, even when no one is watching.”
 As farmers if we expect consumers to trust us with the sacred responsibility of producing their food, why not reciprocate this same level of trust with our customers?
 Ultimately we chose to put this philosophy into practice by implementing a retail store model based on the honor system where customers are free to shop and leave their payment in a secure drop box.
 We have found when people realize that we are willing to extend such a high level of trust, this establishes an immediate rapport that creates long-term loyal customers.

 Today farmers have a unique advantage as more consumers now desire authenticity and wish to develop trusting relationships with farmers.
 This dynamic is a game-changer for direct marketers representing a major unfair advantage to those who are willing to step out in faith by reciprocating the same level of trust that our customers are willing to place in us.